frequently asked questions

 DO YOU HAVE A FAVOURITE OR MOST MEANINGFUL WORK?

 Actually every work means everything to me.
 But some works have a bigger story behind and that's why I love them a little bit more.
 Some works I admire even more because they have been sold to wonderful people and they came even closer to my heart because they got such a wonderful space somewhere with people I liked since they crossed my paths.
 It's not always the work itself, its the whole package behind.
 There was an exhibition I was afraid of, standing next to my work, unknowing if the people like my new collection or not.
 All the works who have been sold there are like a release, somehow they all showed me that I'm on the right paths.
 There are no words to describe it, those works mean more than everything to me.
 Those bring me further.
 My favourite work, I believe all the works who are related to Asia, because it's my memory to an amazing time.
 A time I learnd so much about me as human beeing.

 WHAT DO YOU LOVE ABOUT YOUR STUDIO SPACE?

 I feel very lucky to have two studio spaces.
 One is in my appartment with a view of the Swiss Mountains, where I complete my pre-studies and assemble the materials I plan to use.
-The other space is in a vintage carpentry 30 minutes away from where I live.
-Its a beautiful town in the Swiss Mountains where I love the view into the Mountains.
+The other space is in a beautiful historical carpentry 30 minutes away from where I live.
+Its a beautiful inspiring town in the Swiss Mountains where I love the view into the Mountains.
 Its a huge space and has space for new ideas.
-I plan to work there for my new collection.
-I paint my works in both studios.
+What I love most about the huge studio in the mountains: the natural, even light, the huge windows who face north, the wooden floor, the story behind the space and its vintage feel.
+The studio in the mountains was one's the studio of a famouse wood carver.
+I feel very blessed to work there!

 WHAT DOES BEING CREATIVE MEAN TO YOU?